Course Outline

 Requirements

-• A comprehensive understanding of machine learning workflows and model training for government applications
+• An understanding of machine learning workflows and model training for government applications.

-• Practical experience with Python and widely used ML frameworks such as PyTorch or TensorFlow, tailored to meet the needs of public sector projects
+• Experience with Python and common ML frameworks such as PyTorch or TensorFlow.

-• Familiarity with fundamental security and threat modeling concepts is beneficial for ensuring robust governance and accountability in model development
+• Familiarity with basic security or threat modeling concepts is beneficial.

 Audience

-• AI researchers and model validation teams dedicated to advancing secure and reliable solutions for government use
+• AI researchers and model validation teams within the public sector.

 14 Hours